Rsantct/pAudio/doc/macOs advanced audio sources.md

 ## - Combined setup

-For example if you have a TV connected to Line In on your Mac, and you want not to take care of selecting the source:
+For example if you have a TV connected to OPTICAL LINE IN on your old 2014 model Mac Mini, and you want not to take care of selecting the source:
 - Mac Desktop sound
-- TV sound
+- TV sound (optical noise free)

 #### macOS MIDI Audio Configuration: